List of Internet pioneers: Eric Bina

 Eric J. Bina (born 1964) is an American computer programmer.
 In 1993, together with Marc Andreessen, he authored the first version of Mosaic while working at NCSA at the University of Illinois at Urbana–Champaign.
 Mosaic is famed as the first killer application that popularized the Internet.
 He is also a co-founder of Netscape Communications Corporation.

 Scott Shenker

 Scott Shenker received the IEEE Internet Award in 2006 for contributions to the study of resource sharing.

 Lixia Zhang

 Lixia Zhang received the IEEE Internet Award in 2009 for Internet architecture and modeling.

 Stephen Deering

 Stephen Deering received the IEEE Internet Award in 2010 for IP multicasting and IPv6.

 Jun Murai

 Jun Murai is a professor at Keio University.
 He is the founder of JUNET and the WIDE Project.
 Murai received the IEEE Internet Award in 2011 for leadership in the development of the global Internet, especially in Asia.
-He was inducated into the Internet Hall of Fame in 2013, recognizing his administrative and co-ordination efforts in establishing Internet connectivity in Japan, and serving as President of Japan Network Information Center.
+He was inducted into the Internet Hall of Fame in 2013, recognizing his administrative and co-ordination efforts in establishing Internet connectivity in Japan, and serving as President of Japan Network Information Center.